How to test applications

 Bitcoinj provides a

-TestUtils class that can do things like manufacture fake
+FakeTxBuilder class that can be used to manufacture fake

-Transaction objects and so on.
+Transaction objects.
 Take a look at the test suite for bitcoinj itself to see how to use the utilities.
 Unit tests are a great way to build robustness in your software, although due to the many subtle complexities of the Bitcoin protocol they’re not always sufficient to ensure things work correctly.